shahrajat/shahrajat.github.io/_posts/2015-01-27-Profound-multi-dimensional-analysis-of-tetrad-years-in-academia.md

 published: true
 ---

 "Broaden your horizon", someone said while I was struggling to come up with a title for this blog.
 How could I even contemplate a title when I haven't even pondered upon what I am going to write in this blogpost.
 Well, in some sorts this post is coming out as a forceful piece of writing since I haven't written any in months.
-(And GRE prep helped in coming up with this devilishly convoluted title)
+(And GRE preparations helped in coming up with this devilishly convoluted title)

 Lot many things have changed in my life in the past 1 year.
 Exact 1 yr from this day, 4 years of college life came to a harsh end.
 And like many other momentous changes in my life, I failed to realize and live that juncture.
 Not a day after 1st year passed when I wondered - "Life is hell here.
 Learning theory and studying some useless courses is merely a waste of time.
 Real worlds demands much more than just theory."
 Who can really enjoy time with such mentality? _You wake up everyday just to grumble about the tons of assignments due, when you have interest just in few_.
 This is where your mind is totally immersed and you fail to live the rapidly passing moment.